-One of the things I like most about the field of teaching English as a foreign language (TEFL) is that it is open to just about anyone.
+One of best things about the field of teaching English as a foreign language (TEFL) is that it is open to just about anyone.
 There are opportunities to teach English abroad for teachers young and old, with or without teaching experience, who are native English speakers or not, and those with or without college degrees.
 Basically, as long as you have an open mind and are flexible, there is sure to be a teaching location that fits your qualifications!
-With that in mind, here are 5 awesome places you can Teach English abroad without a degree:
+With that in mind, here are 5 awesome places where you can Teach English abroad without a degree:

 1. Costa Rica